Learning To Play Cello:

 Finger 2 “The middle finger, in order to control the bow,

 rests between the metal part and the hair.”

 - That is, Finger 2 on the metal thingy attached to the frog controls

-roll along axis of baguette for playing with:
+roll of the bow along axis of baguette for playing with:

 - all hair (square) to the string